The SBA HUBZone Certification Program

 - Bi-Weekly Payroll: Last two pay periods.

-- The compensation rules for employees have changed.
 The compensation rules differ depending on whether the employee is also the firm’s owner.
 Also, specialized rules apply to other situations involving a HUBZone firm’s workforce.

 - Uncompensated Owners: An owner of a firm should be counted as an employee even if the owner receives no salary or is otherwise not compensated, (i) if that individual works at least 40 hours per month for the concern, and also (ii) if the sole owner worked less than 40 hours during the past 4 weeks, but has not hired another individual to direct the actions of the firm’s employees.